Rebirth-Project/ufo-event-bus/documentation/Documentation.md

 ### Listener's event priority

 Event priority is another powerful feature of the bus.
 The priority is declared as an attribute of the ```Listen``` annotation.
 The priority is basically managed inside the bus as a global declaration for the listeners and the related event.
 So you can order methods' execution inside a listener (methods listening the same event) , or more you can order the event execution between different listeners.
-You cannot order methods listening for different events, since it depends on the application's runtime flow (call a post before another for example).
+You cannot order methods listening for different events, since it depends on the application's runtime flow (call an event post before another for example).

 ```java
 //Let's have a listener that listens the same event in two different methods, and you want to guarantee